Politics of Bangladesh: 1975–1981: Ziaur Rahman

+1981-1982: Abdus Sattar

-In May 1981, Zia was assassinated in Chittagong by dissident elements of the military.
-There was no coup or uprising attempted, and the major conspirators were never taken into custody or killed.
-In accordance with the constitution, Vice President Justice Abdus Sattar was sworn in as acting president.
+In accordance with the constitution, Vice President Justice Abdus Sattar was sworn in as acting president after the assassination of Ziaur Rahman.
 He immediately set out to continue Zia's policies and called for fresh elections.
 Due to President Zia's tremendous popularity Sattar won as the BNP's candidate.
 President Sattar sought to follow the policies of his predecessor and retained essentially the same cabinet.